wufk/CUDA-based-real-time-obstacle-detector/README.md

 * Fengkai Wu

 ## Overview
 Driving assistance software on autonomous vehicles require real-time and robust awareness of the road situation.
-The project will focus on the implementation of a GPU-accelerated computation from the data of a stereo camera on a self-driving car.
+The project will focus on the implementation of a real-time algorithm that can be GPU accelerated for obstacle detection on a self-driving car.

 The large amount of low-level pixel data can be represented as stixel world. given the fact that man-made environments are mostly presented to be horizontal and vertical.
 A stixel is a segment of image columns with a width of a few pixels, which can be used to represent the sky, the road and obstacles around.
 By classifying the stixels in the view, automobiles can be guided to the right direction.